daisugiland/daisugi/STYLE_GUIDE.md

     ```

   * Files whose exports multiple things, the file name should be kept short, meaningful and easily understandable to others.
-  * Avoid index as file name.
+  * Avoid `index` as a file name.

     > It does not reflect the content of the file.

-    > The file can`t live outside of the folder, because breaks the chain between folder name + file name.
+    > The file can’t live outside of the folder, because breaks the chain between folder name and file name.

-    > NodeJS has special treatment for index file, but other engines like Deno not.
+    > NodeJS has a special treatment for `index` files, but other engines like Deno don’t.

     ❌  Bad